gaf3/sphinxter/docs/source/unittest.rst

         The value of the block

+    .. attribute:: valued

+        Whether this block has a value

     .. method:: eval(locals: dict)

         Evalucates the value and returns it.
 If it can't compile, assumes the value is a string